 The proposed method to identify fingerprints, the first step is acquiring fingerprints.
-The identification system starts from the training process, the user takes a fingerprint image to be identified.
+The identification system starts from the training process, the user take 22 fingerprint image to be identified.
 The first process is to change the image to a gray level.
 The next process is edge detection using the Robinson method.
 The next process is feature extraction with the GLCM algorithm.
 The next process is to save the image value as a database.
-In the testing process, the user inputs a RGB image that is converted into a gray level and the next process is feature extraction with the GLCM algorithm which will compare the image values in the database.
+In the testing process, the user inputs a RGB image that is converted into a gray level and the next process is edge detection using the Robinson method.
+The next process is feature extraction with the GLCM algorithm which will compare the image values in the database.